-All of the Master’s programs at Sotheby’s Institute of Art in London, New York and Los Angeles* are enhanced by shared core curricula that provide a powerful set of professional skills and critical understandings for our students to mobilize at the completion of their degrees.
+All of the Master’s programs at Sotheby’s Institute of Art in London and New York are enhanced by shared core curricula that provide a powerful set of professional skills and critical understandings for our students to mobilize at the completion of their degrees.
 With 45 years of experience in providing specialized programs for highly motivated and focused students, Sotheby's Institute has prepared generations of art world professionals to flourish as leaders in the field.

 Drawing on this experience and reflecting the extraordinary success of our graduates in a wide variety of professional venues, the Institute’s core curriculum brings students from all areas of study together for a common introduction to current issues in the art world – its structures and organizations, as well as its essential skills and protocols.
 Site visits, lectures and panels, case studies (including, for example, Sotheby’s auction house, the Metropolitan Museum and Frieze Art Fair) and workshops provide students with both new information and context, as well as real-world examples and experiences.